KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - Terminal - used to build images and run containers.
 - A Code Editor (VS Code) - to edit source code and dockerfiles.
 - GitHub and Dockerhub account.
+- Minikube or Docker desktop (which kubernetes will be enabled on) - which installs a single node kubernetes cluster.

 ## Folder Structure.
 - Module2 - main folder for this project.